-3. Run the nuts in a food processor until they become fairly creamy hazelnut butter.
+3. Run the nuts in a food processor until they become creamy hazelnut butter.
 This can take up to 10 minutes.
 Be patient.

 4. Add the cocoa, salt and vanilla and process until combined.

-6. Add the coconut oil, a tablespoon or so at at time, and process.
-Continue until the hazelnut-cocoa spread has reached your desired consistency.
+6. Add the coconut oil, a tablespoon or so at a time, and process.
+Continue until the homemade Nutella has reached your desired consistency.
 Charlotte kept this batch quite thick.
 If you prefer it runnier, add more oil.

 7. The oil will naturally separate when you store this.
 Stir it up before eating.
 Like other nut butters, if you eat this as quickly as we do, you don’t need to store it in the refrigerator.
-Once opened, natural nut butters will keep well at room temperature for several weeks.
+Natural nut butters will keep well at room temperature for several weeks.
 If you eat it slowly, keep it in the refrigerator.